Ryu (Street Fighter): Animation

-In the 1994 film Street Fighter II: The Animated Movie, Ryu is the central character and focus of several other characters, namely Sagat, Guile and Bison.
-After Ryu defeats and scars Sagat in the film's opening, Bison commands a worldwide manhunt for him, determined to make him a brainwashed member of Shadaloo (here known as Shadowlaw).
-He cannot find Ryu because of his travelling the world and his ability to suppress his power, rendering Bison's monitor cyborgs unable to detect him.
-Throughout the film, Ryu comes into contact with several fighters, such as Fei-Long and E. Honda.
-Bison eventually captures and brainwashes Ken in Ryu's stead.
-This prompts Guile and Interpol to intercept Ryu before Bison can get to him, but Bison follows them and sets Ken on Ryu, who refuses to fight his controlled friend.
-Ken manages to break free of Bison's control and the pair ultimately work together to defeat Bison.
+In Street Fighter II: The Animated Movie, Ryu is the central character.
+After Ryu defeats and scars Sagat in the film's opening, Bison commands a worldwide manhunt for him.
+Ryu's ability to travel and suppress power makes him untraceable to Bison's monitors.
+He encounters fighters like Fei-Long and E. Honda, and eventually, Bison brainwashes Ken.
+Guile and Interpol intercept Ryu, but Bison follows and sets Ken on Ryu.
+Ken breaks free, and they work together to defeat Bison.
 He was voiced by Kōjirō Shimizu in the Japanese version and Skip Stellrecht in the English dub.

 Ryu also appears in the American TV series and is once again replaced by Guile as the protagonist since it is a continuation of the 1994 live-action film.
 Near the end of the series, however, the story shifts focus to Ryu and Ken, making them more prominent as they face several enemies such as the Mad Gear gang.
 In both the film and the series, Ryu's name is incorrectly pronounced "Raiyu", though in the movie Guile and Bison are the only ones who pronounce his name correctly.
 The premise of the 1995 Japanese TV series Street Fighter II V centers on a young Ryu and Ken, who travel the world with Chun-Li to improve their martial art skills by challenging other fighters.
 He was voiced by Kōji Tsujitani in the Japanese version and again by Skip Stellrecht in the English Animaze dub.
 In the ADV Films dub he was portrayed by Brett Weaver and later by Tommy Drake.